lhupfeldt/jenkinsflow/INSTALL.md

    JENKINSFLOW_MOCK_API=true ./test.py

    # Load test jobs into Jenkins and execute them
-   JENKINS_URL=<your jenkins> python ./test/tests.py
+   JENKINS_URL=<your Jenkins> python ./test/tests.py
+   # Or if you are using Hudson
+   HUDSON_URL=<your Hudson> python ./test/tests.py

    Important:
    Jenkins is default configured with only two executors on master.
 To avoid timeouts in the test cases this must be raised to at least 8.
-   Jenkins is default configured with a 'Quit period of 5 seconds'.
+   Jenkins is default configured with a 'Quiet period' of 5 seconds.
 To avoid timeouts in the test cases this should be set to 0.

    All jobs created by the test script are prefixed with 'jenkinsflow_', so they can easily be removed.

+   The test suite creates jobs called ..._0flow.
+These jobs are not executed by the test suite, by you can run them to see what the flows look like in a Jenkins job.
+   If your Jenkins is not secured, you must set username and password to '' in demo_security,  in order to be able to run all the ..._0flow jobs.

 Demos
 ----